 The title of this paragraph is a bit buzzwordy (it seems that just the terms “blockchain” and “metaverse” are missing 😉).
 I started this article from these points, telling that they are very much under the radar but we need to go one step beyond them.

-They are not specific to video evidence and forensics, but that should be taken into account in this context as well.
+They are not specific to video evidence and forensics.
+Nonetheless, that should be taken into account in this context as well.

-I put all these aspects in a single paragraph because it’s important to mention them, but going into further detail is out of the scope of this post.
+I put all these aspects in a single paragraph because it’s important to mention them.
+However, going into further detail is out of the scope of this post.

 Using artificial intelligence to work on video evidence should be handled with care.
 I already mentioned my position on various aspects in this previous blog post.
 While expressed in different terms, it has many points in common with the Artificial Intelligence Act from the European Union.